Omar in May

 Brussels-based artist Vincent Meessen (Baltimore, United States, 1971) has been developing work at the crossroads of visual art and research for fifteen years now.
 By reinvigorating long-forgotten signs, images and accounts, his works offer a poetic and polemic turn to History the way it is written.
 Using various media, ranging from the moving image to print, sound and archival documents, Meessen puts history to the test of the present.

-At the 56th Venice Biennale in 2015, Meessen represented Belgium with Personne and the Others.
-With twelve guest artists from four continents, the exhibition critically harnessed just as many narratives, encounters, and forms that opposed the rigid matrices of colonial modernity – physically or mentally, in imagination, in revolution, or in reciprocity.
+At the 56th Venice Biennale in 2015, Meessen represented Belgium with Personne et les autres (No-one and the others).
+With twelve guest artists from four continents, the exhibition critically harnessed just as many narratives, encounters, and forms that opposed the rigid matrix of colonial modernity – physically or mentally, in imagination, in revolution, or in reciprocity.

 Omar in May bears a direct relationship with the critically acclaimed Belgian Pavilion.
-Indeed, it boasts a film version of One.Two.Three, the audiovisual work presented in Venice and recently acquired by the French National Center of Plastic Arts (CNAP).
+Indeed, it boasts a film version of One.Two.Three, the audiovisual work presented in Venice and recently acquired by the Centre National des Arts Plastiques (CNAP).
 It focuses on the role of Congolese students in the adventure of the Situationist International during the mid-sixties, both in Paris and in Brussels.
-In May 1968, one of them composed a protest song in Kikongo, one of the Congolese languages.
-Found in the archives of the Belgian situationist Raoul Vaneigem, this previously unknown composition revisited, through Meessen, its author, Joseph Mbelolo Ya Mpiku in Kinshasa.
-Set to music by young local women in the legendary rumba club Un Deux Trois, the composition renewed the possible signification of social struggle while a popular uprising was violently repressed at the time of filming.
+In May '68, one of them composed a protest song in Kikongo, one of the Congolese languages.
+Found in the archives of the Belgian situationist Raoul Vaneigem, this previously unknown composition has been revisited, through Meessen and its author, Joseph Mbelolo ya Mpiku in Kinshasa.
+Set to music by young local women in the legendary rumba club Un Deux Trois, the composition renewed the possible signification of social struggle while a popular uprising was violently repressed at the time of the shoot.

 A photograph of a young Senegalese student reading the latest issue of the Situationist magazine accompanies the visitor to Dakar.
-One of the works especially conceived for this exhibition is Juste une Mouvement, the first stage of a ‘film in process of making itself’.
+One of the works especially conceived for this exhibition is Juste un Mouvement, the first stage of a ‘film in the making’.
 The formula is Jean-Luc Godard’s, and unpacks La Chinoise.
 In this 1967 film the same young student, Omar Blondin Diop, played his own role of Maoist revolutionary.
 Meessen takes Godard’s fiction to witness and asks whether this scenario didn’t become reality in Dakar, in 1971.
-That year, members of the group of the ‘Incendiaires’, were sentenced for an attempt to attack the presidential convoy of the Senegalese President Senghor and his childhood friend, the French president Georges Pompidou.
+That year, members of the group of the ‘Arsonists’ (Incendiaires), were sentenced for an attempt to attack the presidential convoy of the Senegalese President Léopold Sédar Senghor and his childhood friend, the French president Georges Pompidou.

-Curated by: Catherine David, Musée national d'art moderne - Centre de création industrielle
+Curated by Catherine David, Centre Pompidou, Musée national d'art moderne - Centre de création industrielle

 Round table discussion with Catherine David (deputy director of Centre Pompidou and curator of Omar in May), Dialo Blondin Diop, and Vincent Meessen.

-On 11 May 1973, the lifeless body of the young Omar Blondin Diop, former 1968 activist, was found in his cell at Gorée prison in Dakar.
-On the anniversary of his passing and in the context of Omar in May, Vincent Meessen’s exhibition at Centre Pompidou, the artist and the commissioner speak with Dialo Diop.
-He is one of the brothers of Omar Blondin Diop, a political activist, and former secretary general of the National Democratic Rally (RND), the party founded by Senegalese thinker Cheikh Anta Diop, equally a historical opponent of Senghor.
-In his youth, Dialo Diop was one of the members of the group of so-called ‘Incendiaires’.
-He was sentenced to life for their violent opposition to the visit of Georges Pompidou in 1971, historical event from which Omar Blondin Diop’s death cannot be seen in isolation.
+On 11 May 1973, the lifeless body of the young Omar Blondin Diop, former May '68 activist, was found in his cell at Gorée prison in Dakar.
+On the anniversary of his passing and in the context of Omar in May, Vincent Meessen’s exhibition at Centre Pompidou, the artist and the curator speak with Dialo Diop.
+He is one of the brothers of Omar Blondin Diop, former political activist, and former secretary general of the National Democratic Rally (RND), the party founded by Senegalese thinker Cheikh Anta Diop, equally a historical opponent of Senghor.
+In his youth, Dialo Diop was one of the members of the group of the so-called Incendiaires ('arsonists').
+He was sentenced to life for their violent opposition to the visit of Georges Pompidou in 1971.

 How can subjective memories be formalized in the writing of a political history that was always hindered by those in power?
 How to escape a reification of collective memory, and extract from an incomplete mourning process prospects for emancipation today?